 Civic Engagement E-Newsletter

-The Pace Center for Civic Engagement publishes an electronic newsletter every Wednesday.
-The newsletter, which is sent out via email, contains up-to-the-minute details on events, deadlines, and opportunities in civic engagement and community service both on and around the Princeton University campus.
+The Pace Center for Civic Engagement publishes an electronic newsletter every Tuesday.
+The newsletter, which is sent out via email, contains news on Pace Center programs, service opportunities, and events, as well as other service-oriented campus happenings.

 Sign up online here or text PACE to 42828 to receive the Pace Center e-newsletter now!

-Newsletter submission: If University organizations and departments, Pace Center community partners or Pace-affiliated programs and projects would like to advertise in the Pace Center's newsletter, please send an e-mail with "Newsletter submission" in the subject line to firstname.lastname@example.org.
-In order for information to be included in the Wednesday newsletter, it must be received by 5PM Tuesday.
+Newsletter submission: If University organizations and departments, Pace Center community partners, or Pace-affiliated programs and projects would like to advertise in the Pace Center's newsletter, please send an e-mail with "Newsletter submission" in the subject line to firstname.lastname@example.org.
+In order for information to be included in the Tuesday newsletter, it must be received by 5PM Friday.